Skateman: Critical reception

 Skateman is primarily known for its artistic failings, despite being the product of the highly regarded and influential comics creator Neal Adams.
 Historian Don Markstein called its protagonist "one (of) the least-acclaimed heroes of all time".
 The Slings & Arrows Comic Guide rhetorically asked, "What was Neal Adams thinking?"; and in January 1991, Kitchen Sink Press's World's Worst Comics Awards listed Skateman #1 as the worst comic of the previous 25 years.
 Similarly, Tom Orzechowski has stated that Skateman is "known in the industry as the World's Worst Comic Book".

-Other criticism came from sources such as cartoonist Francesco Marciuliano, who stated that Skateman could have only fought crime when he wasn't "being hauled in by police for emergency psychiatric evaluations"; Heavy.com, which listed Skateman as among the "20 Worst Superheroes"; SFX, which listed Skateman's roller skates as among the "most ludicrous" weapons in comic books; the Huffington Post, which stated that a film adaptation of Skateman "should never get made"; and Comics Alliance, which called Adams' effort "legendarily terrible".
+Other criticism came from sources such as cartoonist Francesco Marciuliano, who stated that Skateman could have only fought crime when he wasn't "being hauled in by police for emergency psychiatric evaluations"; Heavy.com, which listed Skateman as among the "20 Worst Superheroes"; SFX, which listed Skateman's roller skates as among the "most ludicrous" weapons in comic books; the Huffington Post, which stated that a film adaptation of Skateman "should never get made"; and ComicsAlliance, which called Adams' effort "legendarily terrible".

 The San Diego Reader said that Skateman made Dazzler "seem like Proust by comparison", and partially attributes the fall of Pacific Comics to "(s)everal palletloads of unsold Skateman comics".